How to make Bermuda Hot Cross Buns

 Continue to mix until the dough comes away from the sides then allow to mix for another 5 minutes.

 Turn the dough onto a lightly floured surface and gently knead into a ball.
-Place the dough into a large greased bowl then cover with a towel and place in the warm spot to rise for at least 1 hour.
+Place the dough into a large greased bowl then cover with cling film and a towel.
+Place in the warm spot to rise for at least 1 hour.

 After 1 hour dough should have risen twice its size.
 Punch down to release the air and prepare to shape the rolls.

-Meanwhile, preheat oven on 375C/210C. ( These Temperatures are based on Conventional oven settings.)
+Preheat oven on 350C/176C. ( These Temperatures are based on Conventional oven settings.)

 Brush with butter then bake for 25 minutes until the tops are brown.